jenyayel/SwaggerSecurityTrimming/README.md

 * Clone the repo
 * Execute:
 ```
-dotnet restore
-cd src/V1 # or cd src/V2
+cd src/V3 # or previous versions
 dotnet run
 ```

-Browse to [http://localhost:5000](http://localhost:5000).
 Using tokens below different endpoint will be showen in Swagger.

 ## Tokens